 Ferniehirst Mill Lodge was built in 1980.
 Its modern design gives all the amenities required for your comfort whilst blending with the existing mill buildings and stables.
 The Lodge is 2.5 miles south of Jedburgh, situated in a secluded valley beside the Jed Water in its own 25 acres of land.
 It is a haven for bird life.
 The holiday accommodation consists of 8 bedrooms, all with en-suite bathrooms or shower rooms.
 All have tea/coffee making facilities.
-There is central heating throughout and the spacious lounge, which overlooks the Jed Water, also has a log fire for chillier evenings.
+The spacious lounge overlooks the Jed Water.

 The Scottish Borders, whilst providing a gateway to the rest of Scotland, also offers the visitor a great deal in its own right.

 The historic town of Jedburgh, situated midway between Newcastle-upon-Tyne and Edinburgh, offers a variety of attractions.
 There is an abbey, founded in 1138 by David I, Mary Queen of Scots House, where she stayed in 1566, and Jedburgh Castle Jail Museum, built on the site of the original Jethart Castle.
 The town is centrally placed for touring the rest of the Borders and visiting the numerous historic houses, castles and abbeys in the area.

 The miles of unspoilt open hills are sparsely populated and have changed little over the centuries.
 They provide a welcome respite from the hustle and bustle of modern life.
 It is beautiful walking countryside whether it be a leisurely stroll along the Roman Road, Dere Street, or walking the 62 1/2 miles of St. Cuthbert's Way from Melrose to Lindisfarne.